magento/devdocs/guides/v1.0/migration/bk-migration-guide.md

 </tbody>
 </table>

-You can refer to <a href="MigrationToolDeveloper'sGuide.pdf">Data Mapping Guide</a> for more details.
+You can refer to <a href="MigrationToolInternalSpecification.pdf">Migration Tool Internal Specification</a> for more details.

 <h2 id="migration-command">Migrating settings, data and changes</h2>
 Run the migration tool from the `<your Magento 2 install dir>/vendor/magento/data-migration-tool/bin` directory.